 Finally, for the QPP project, our submissions API was the central hub for data collection and distribution within the project.
 To ensure data integrity, it combined granular authorization roles—defining what different entities could see and do—with strict validation before data could be posted into the database.

-Building a data pipeline for ReportStream
+Operating a data pipeline for ReportStream

-ReportStream’s data pipeline represents a “foundational service,” which is a core concept of CDC’s North Star Architects.
+ReportStream’s data pipeline represents a “foundational service,” which is a core concept of CDC’s North Star Architecture.
 Built on the Microsoft Azure platform, using Serverless Functions, Azure Storage Queue, and Blob storage to store, process, and route data, ReportStream acts as a hub that connects senders to the public health ecosystem and can respond to common problems.
 Public health department staff can utilize a user-friendly web portal to access data and monitor their data usage.
 A robust monitoring system ensures the application’s performance.

-ReportStream transforms, routes, cleans and monitors data.
+ReportStream transforms, routes, and cleans data.
 The data pipeline began production using CSV file format as its internal language for reading and transforming data.
 In early 2022, the team began diversifying ReportStream’s capabilities and selected Fast Healthcare Interoperability Resources' (FHIR) standards for the next system iteration, which upgraded its internal format language.
 The continuous quality improvement is defined as 100 percent send and receive completion with receiver filters.
 To reach this requirement, approaches are anchored on aggressive bug resolutions with automated testing; automated failure fixes, enabling streamlined approach for manual fixes; and, ongoing reports on transmission metrics.

 For CMS’s BEDAP project, we worked with prime contractor Flexion to build a data pipeline that securely extracts data from Medicare systems through various integration mechanisms used by each system (e.g., SFTP).
 The pipeline then loads that data into APIs and data warehouses.
 This flexible approach to data interoperability means that we can successfully integrate with other organizations, even if they don't use the same technology or don't talk about their data in the same way.
 So far, we’ve integrated with several data sources, including Beneficiary Information in the Cloud, National Data Warehouse, GovDelivery, and Health Plan Management System, with plans to integrate more in the future.